 Each pixel in the image has its own specific LUC information.
-Although it is impossible to state the clear LUC characteristics of all pixels, we can still determine the LUC properties using statistics or fieldwork data which is used in defining the region of interest (ROI) and their LUC information are extracted directly from the image as the training dataset of the BPNN.
+Although it is impossible to state the clear LUC characteristics of all pixels, we can still determine the LUC properties using statistics or fieldwork data which are used in defining the region of interest, and their LUC information are extracted directly from the image as the training dataset of the BPNN.
 This dataset is input into the nodes of the first layer, and each processing node sums the values of its weighted inputs.
 The summed input signals are then transformed and passed to the nodes in the next layer in a feed-forward manner.
 After each training process, the output results are compared with the actual LUC values, and the errors are returned to the input layer for correction.
 Therefore, with the constant iteration of the training process, the final classification accuracy is improved gradually.

-3.1.2 Object-oriented analysis: multiscale segmentation and nearest neighbor classification
+3.1.2 Object-oriented analysis: multiscale segmentation and nearest-neighbor classification

-The high-resolution satellite imagery has a higher spatial resolution, but with less spectrum number, so the phenomena "some objects with different spectra and different objects with same spectrum" exist (Zhang and Tang, 2019).
+The high-resolution satellite imagery has a higher spatial resolution, but with a lower spectrum number, so the phenomena "some objects with different spectra and different objects with same spectrum" exist (Zhang and Tang, 2019).
 In such images, pixels are smaller than the object, so the grouping of pixels is possible to obtain real-world homogeneous features (Blaschke, 2010; Ymeti et al., 2017).
 After the grouping, the smallest unit of the image in the classification process is not a pixel but the image object.
 It should be noted that spectral information, as well as the geometric and structural information, should be all considered for subsequent analysis and processing.

 Multiscale segmentation is a bottom-up image segmentation method based on two-two region merging techniques.
 It can perform multiple and continuous merging of pixels and ensure good homogeneity of all pixels in the same object in the image.
-Three important parameters are influencing the segmentation results: scale, band weight, and shape.
+Three important parameters are influencing the segmentation results: scale, band weight and shape.
 The scale factor can determine the size of the object after the segmentation, as well as the final accuracy of the extracted information.
 The band weight can determine whether a specific band in the image is considered in the segmentation and the degree of the influence of this band.
 The shape factor can ensure the shape integrity of the object.

-The eCognition software was selected as the tool for multiscale segmentation in this study, and the supervised classification based on the nearest neighbor method was used.
-Similar to pixel-based analysis, this method allows selecting the region of interest (ROI) for taking training samples.
+The eCognition software was selected as the tool for multiscale segmentation in this study, and the supervised classification based on the nearest-neighbor method was used.
+Similar to pixel-based analysis, this method allows selecting the region of interest for taking training samples.
 In addition, it allows the description of samples in terms of the shape and texture of the objects in the feature space.
 The classification of the test object is determined by the nearest neighbor.
 The distance between the test and sample objects can be calculated as follows:

-$$l = \sqrt{\sum{f} \left(\frac{v_f^{(t)} - v_f^{(s)}}{\sigma_f}\right)^2} \tag{1}$$ where f is the order of the feature, $v_f^{(t)}$ is the feature values of the test object, $v_f^{(s)}$ is the feature values of the sample object, and σ_f is the standard deviation of the feature.
+$$l = \sqrt{\sum{f} \left(\frac{v{\rm f}^{\rm (t)} - v{\rm f}^{\rm (s)}}{\sigma{\rm f}}\right)^2},\tag{1}$$ where f is the order of the feature, $v{\rm f}^{\rm (t)}$ represents the feature values of the test object, $v{\rm f}^{\rm (s)}$ represents the feature values of the sample object, and $\sigma{\rm f}$ is the standard deviation of the feature.